lukaszse/FileSort/README.md

 ## Build app
 1. Build app with gradle: \
 `gradle clean build`
-2. Built app is located in the following location: \
+2. The built app is located in the following location: \
 `build/libs/FilesSort-0.1.jar`
-3. run app `java -jar` - *optional invocation with path as a parameter not supported yet.
-Application will work in current path folders.*
+3. run app `java -jar FilesSort-0.1.jar`
+app can e invoked optionally with paameter `path`, example: \
+   `java -jar FilesSort-0.1.jar -p {your chosen path}`

 ## How it works?
 Each time app is launch, it copies all files from ./home to ./dev or ./test